-Globalization and Afro-Brazilian Culture in Salvador, Brazil
+Globalization and Afro-Brazilian Music and Culture in Salvador

 - Learn about African slavery in Brazil, Afro-Brazilian history, and the vibrant Afro-Brazilian culture.

-Salvador is the third largest city in the country.
+Brazil is the largest country in South America and is often compared to the U.S. due to its colonial past and racial makeup.
+It is known for its natural beauty, music, talent for sports, and growing economy.
+Salvador, located in the state of Bahia, is the third largest city in the country and is home to the largest Afro-Brazilian population.
 Its architecture, food, music, religions, and culture have fused European, African, and indigenous elements.
 The city's historic center is famous for its beautiful cobblestone streets and colonial buildings in Renaissance, Baroque, and Art Deco styles.
 UNESCO declared it a World Heritage Site in 1985.

 Students will be placed in host families and the family will provide three meals daily.
 Students will walk or take public transportation to class.